The Johns Hopkins University

 Standards of Investigation, Resolution and Evidence

-Inherent in the University’s Anti-Harassment Policy, Policy Against Sexual Harassment and Sexual Violence, Sexual Assault, Relationship Violence and Stalking Policy is the University’s obligation to make every effort to achieve a prompt, equitable and impartial investigation and resolution of complaints brought under these policies using a preponderance of the evidence standard (i.e., it is more likely than not that prohibited discrimination, harassment, sexual misconduct, relationship violence or stalking occurred).
+Inherent in the University’s Anti-Harassment Policy and Sexual Misconduct Policy and Procedure is the University’s obligation to make every effort to achieve a prompt, equitable and impartial investigation and resolution of complaints brought under these policies using a preponderance of the evidence standard (i.e., it is more likely than not that prohibited discrimination, harassment, sexual misconduct, relationship violence or stalking occurred).

 Pending the outcome of an investigation, the University may implement interim accommodations to address any safety or security concern, if requested by a complainant or respondent or if otherwise deemed appropriate or to protect the integrity of the investigation, subject to the reasonable availability of such accommodations and based on available facts and circumstances.
 Interim accommodations include, but are not limited to, the placement of the respondent on academic or administrative leave or suspension, no-contact orders, transfer to an alternate work or lab location, academic program adjustments, reassignment of housing and other interim accommodations to academic, living, transportation or working situations.
 Interim accommodations are available regardless of whether the complainant chooses to report the crime to campus security or law enforcement authorities or pursue a complaint through the University’s disciplinary process.
 Interim accommodations are coordinated through the Assistant Vice Provost, Title IX Coordinator.
 The University will maintain as confidential any accommodations or protective measures provided to the victim to the extent that maintaining such confidentiality would not impair the ability of the University to provide the accommodations.

 Investigation of Complaints